Can Dogs Eat Cabbage? What You Need to Know!

 Is cooked or raw cabbage best?

-If your dog seems to have developed a liking for cabbage, you may decide that you’d like to feed it to them regularly.
+If your dog seems to have developed a liking for cabbage, you may decide that you’d like to feed it to them more often in small amounts.
+Do so only after you have gotten a green light from your veterinarian.
 But what’s best, cooked or raw cabbage?

 Raw cabbage contains something called thiocyanate.
-If your dog eats a large amount of raw cabbage over a long period, the thiocyanate can stop their thyroid gland from functioning correctly.
-Eventually, this can lead to hyperthyroidism, which will need veterinary attention.
+If your dog eats a large amount of raw cabbage over a long period, the thiocyanate can impact their thyroid gland.
+Eventually, this could lead to hyperthyroidism, which will need veterinary attention but is highly unlikely to happen.
+It is only possible in dogs ingesting very large amounts of cabbage regularly.

-The good news is that thiocyanate is deactivated when the cabbage is cooked, so you can feed your dog cooked cabbage safely.
+The good news is that thiocyanate is partially deactivated when the cabbage is thoroughly cooked, so you can feed your dog cooked cabbage safely.
+Steaming or light cooking may actually increase the amounts of thiocyanate and isothiocyanate.

 Of course, any cabbage that’s been prepared as part of a dish for us humans is best kept away from your dog.
 That includes the cabbage in coleslaw or fermented versions like sauerkraut or kimchi.